Farm Yard Manure in Field

 Farmyard Manure

-Adding composted farmyard manure to fields is a low intensity soil management approach that can have multiple soil health benefits.
-It can improve soil structure and stability, increase water holding capacity and increase soil organic matter.
-This makes for healthier, more fertile soil and less nutrient run-off into water courses.
-Although composted farmyard manure is scientifically proven to be very beneficial to soils, in the WADER project area its benefits are misunderstood.
+Adding composted farmyard manure (FYM) to fields is a low intensity soil management approach that can have multiple soil health benefits.
+It supplies essential nutrients, improves soil structure and stability, and increases both water holding capacity and soil organic matter.
+These improvements lead to healthier, more productive, soils and help reduce nutrient run off into nearby watercourses.

 Gallery